Healthcare Digital Marketing for Software: Why Work with an Agency?

 As a software company marketing a product to the healthcare industry, it’s vital that the agency you partner with not only understands your product but also brings years of marketing experience working with healthcare software companies.

-An agency focused on healthcare digital marketing for software will bring proven experience and should be able to demonstrate their expertise in the form of case studies and client referrals.
+An agency focused on healthcare digital marketing for software will bring proven experience and should be able to demonstrate its expertise in the form of case studies and client referrals.
 Before you take the next step with an agency, ask to see a couple of case studies that show how they’ve helped other companies find success.
 And don’t be afraid to ask for client referrals – a satisfied client won’t be afraid to share their experience and can help you discover sooner rather than later if a certain agency is a good fit or not.

 When you work with an agency, you immediately gain an entire team of healthcare software marketing consultants skilled in their area of expertise.
 On top of healthcare industry experience, your agency team will have marketing experts in every area, such as designers, developers, writers, editors, content creators, SEO strategists, and more.

-While every agency is a different, the idea is that one person shouldn’t run the whole show.
+While every agency is different, the idea is that one person shouldn’t run the whole show.
 With an agency, you’ll find that every person is focused on one or two specialties, and they excel at what they do.
 In contrast, you may find that working with a freelancer or in-house hire may have a limited skillset – which isn’t always a bad thing, but if you’re looking to make the most of your investment, an agency may be a better fit.

 Time and Resources